Drainage Assistance Program

 Assistance for drainage concerns

-The City of Raleigh’s Stormwater Drainage Assistance Program provides help to citizens for drainage issues primarily occurring on private property, such as structural flooding or severe erosion impacting a structure, that are resulting from a public contribution of runoff.
+The City of Raleigh’s Stormwater Drainage Assistance Program provides help to citizens for drainage issues primarily occurring on private property, such as structural flooding or severe erosion impacting a structure, that result from a public contribution of runoff.
 Problems must meet certain eligibility criteria and property owner(s) must be willing to donate the necessary easements to construct the improvements.

 Eligible projects must have a public contribution of water involved (drainage from City streets, rights of way or City owned property) and typically meet one or more of the following criteria:

-- structural flooding (flooding of living space, crawl space, HVAC units, etc.)
+- structural flooding (flooding of living space, crawl space, HVAC units, etc.);

-- severe/active stream bank erosion (particularly impacting a structure or right-of-way)
+- severe/active stream bank erosion (particularly impacting a structure or right-of-way);

-- failed drainage infrastructure
+- failed drainage infrastructure;

-- sinkholes over drainage pipes (as a result of failed stormwater infrastructure)
+- sinkholes over drainage pipes (as a result of failed stormwater infrastructure).

 Examples of projects that are not eligible:

-- nuisance yard flooding
+- nuisance yard flooding;

-- drainage problems caused by poor landscaping or yard grading
+- drainage problems caused by poor landscaping or yard grading;

-- standing water from groundwater
+- standing water from groundwater;

 - minor stream bank erosion

-- roof/gutter drain problems
+- roof/gutter drain problems;

-- runoff from adjacent, private properties
+- runoff from adjacent, private properties; or,

-- pipes/fill that should have been permitted when installed but were not
+- pipes/fill that should have been permitted when installed but were not.

 - Any landowner of subdivided and developed property, including residential, commercial or public entities, who pay the City's stormwater utility fee, is eligible to request drainage improvements.